MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ---
-title: "Assign Author and Operator roles to a Dynamics 365 Group Team that is linked to an Azure Active Directory Group to limit the actions of a group of users in all Dynamics 365 Guides | MicrosoftDocs"
+title: Assign Author and Operator roles to a Dynamics 365 group team that's linked to an Azure Active Directory group to limit the actions of a group of users in  Dynamics 365 Guides
-description: How to Assign Author and Operator roles to a Dynamics 365 Group Team that is linked to an Azure Active Directory Group.
+description: Learn how to assign Author and Operator roles to a Dynamics 365 group team that's linked to an Azure Active Directory group.
 author:  MattHoag-MS
-manager: anhaman
+manager: tfehr
 ms.service: crm-online
 ms.topic: article
 ms.date: 04/14/2021